Postgraduate Diploma in Rheumatology

-All physicians need to be familiar with rheumatologically related conditions.
-Having specialist knowledge in the field of rheumatology is an increasingly important role and extra responsibility of medical personnel.
+Ailments associated with rheumatology are common throughout a wide range of the population.
+As a result of this, all physicians need to be familiar with rheumatological related conditions.
+Having specialist knowledge in the field of rheumatology is an increasingly important role and responsibility of medical personnel globally.

 Our Postgraduate Diploma in Rheumatology has been developed for Doctors, GPs, Allied Health Professionals, Practice Nurses and those with related undergraduate degrees (e.g. Chiropractors, Osteopaths, Physiotherapists, Podiatrists, Occupational therapists, Pharmacists) or equivalent professional qualifications and background experience.

-On completion of the course, graduates will be able to:
+On completion of the rheumatology diploma course, graduates will be able to:

 - Demonstrate a systematic understanding of the care of patients in rheumatology